 The selection committee will include two members of the Walter Bagehot Research Council on National Sovereignty; the president of Griffon House publications; and three senior members of ISI’s team.

 Award finalists will be announced on or around August 15.
-The winner of the Henry Paolucci/Walter Bagehot Book Award will be announced on or around August 30.
+The winner of the ISI Henry & Anne Paolucci Book Award will be announced on or around August 30.

 The winner will be asked to give a public lecture in Wilmington, Delaware, in early November.
 The lecture and award ceremony will be followed by a reception.